Customer called regarding irratic scoring on the first few laps of races

 Attached database and the offending race is 9.29.18 race 6 Sr Honda A Main Event

-#4 Updated by Walter Pate about 1 year ago
+#4 Updated by Walter Pate over 1 year ago

 I did look at the database as it was saved after the Race 6 Sr Honda a main event and found that the data that I was able to see at my level of analyzing the Moscore-QM program was not sufficient to come to a conclusion as to what happened.
 It seems that the race data for that race was not saved when the user restarted the program. in order to understand further what happened in this incident it would be best if the computer operator at the time of the race write a detailed report as to what was observed at the computer at the time of the incident.